robertaicenogle/Statistics_R_Programming/README.md

 # Statistics_R_Programming
-An overview of the R Program - background, installation,
+An overview of the R Program.

 ## Overview